 University joint appointment staff may have their publications recorded in university library research repositories.

-ORCID, My NCBI Bibliographies, SciENcv and Google Scholar Citations are independent of institutional affiliations and allow researchers to cumulate a complete publications record and make them visible for all to see.
+ORCID, My NCBI Bibliographies, SciENcv and Google Scholar Profiles are independent of institutional affiliations and allow researchers to cumulate a complete publications record and make them visible for all to see.

 At a minimum, authors should acquire an ORCID as major publishers now require them to assist with name disambiguation.
 Data from ORCID if publicaly available will flow to other sources such as the National Library of Australia's Trove.
 See the example of Barry Marshall's Trove record.

 It can be a challenge to keep all sources synced but if your ORCID records are maintained, records can be pushed / pulled between other identifiers.